rubocode/iTask/labels/tags.md

 ## Tags

-* A tag can be used to label a thing.
+* Tags are used to label things.
 * A thing can have multiple tags attached to it.
-* The same tag can be used to label things residing in multiple different categories.
+* The same tag can be used across to label things across multiple buckets.
 * Tags help facilitate variability inside a category.
-* They help us manage with a smaller set of categories.
+* They help us manage with fewer buckets.